Former PM John Key praises Christopher Luxon as National leader Simon Bridges faces backlash

 "We both share very similar economic views, we're economically conservative but we're internationalists - we want to see New Zealand engage with the world and trade with the world and have a harmonious, multi-cultural society operating in New Zealand.

-"...both of us know that unless you know there is a strong economy in the end people don't have the confidence and choices to look after themselves and their family," Key said.
+"...both of us know that unless you know there is a strong economy in the end people don't have the confidence and choices to look after themselves and their family."

-The former chief executive of Air New Zealand, Luxon is now running as National's candidate in the safe Botany electorate in this year's election.
+Luxon, the former chief executive of Air New Zealand, is now running as National's candidate in the safe Botany electorate in this year's election.

 Key even speculated what Luxon would be like as a prime minister.